 At the moment, Pala seems to be focusing on building a lower stakes, No Limit Hold‘em base and working its way up.
-Low stakes cash games and Sit & Gos fill most of the lobby, but there are a decent amount of small guarantee No Limit tournaments as well.
-Since this is an early beta, it’s understandable that the fledgling tourneys have tiny guarantees, but it will be interesting to see moving forward how much the prize pools increase.
+Low stakes cash games and Sit & Gos fill most of the lobby, but there are a decent amount of small guarantee No Limit tournaments as well, and even more now that the site is out of beta.

-Pala Poker is currently in beta and therefore does not yet have a large player base.
+Pala Poker is currently just out of beta and therefore does not yet have a large player base.
 Even with time, though, the site will have a tough task ahead of itself if it wants to lure players away from the other established NJ poker sites.

 Pala Poker does not offer its games around the clock, making it the only NJ poker site to close shop for part of every day.